kianby/pecosys/README.md

 *How do you block spammers?*
 - That's a huge topic.
 Current comment form is basic: no captcha support but a honey pot.
-Nothing prevents to enrich this template with JavaScript libs to do more complex things.
+Nothing prevents from improving the template with JavaScript libs to do more complex things.

-Let's continue explanations!
+Back to explanations!

 Once the comment is posted to Pecosys, an email is sent to the blog administrator.
-Depending on your anwser the comment is discarded or published.
+Depending on administrator's answer the comment is discarded or published.
+Publishing is possible because the blog is versioned by GIT.
-Publishing is possible if Pelican blog is versioned by GIT.
-Pecosys gets its own copy of the blog and it creates a comment by adding plain text files to the blog sources and committing to GIT.
+Pecosys maintainss its own copy of the blog and it creates a comment by adding plain text files to the blog sources and committing to GIT.

 *Is GIT a strong requirement?*
 - Absolutely!
-Pelican is thought to be versioned.
+Pelican's blogs are thought to be versioned.
 And GIT is the must.
-Pecosys likes centralized GIT workflow where writers commit to barebone GIT repository and Pecosys pulls and pushes to the same.
+  Pecosys likes centralized GIT workflow where writers commit to a barebone GIT repository and Pecosys pulls and pushes to the same.

 *You talk about subscribers.
 How does it run?*
-- Readers subscribe at the time they submit a comment.
+- Readers have the choice to subscribe at the time they submit a comment.
   Pecosys stores subscriber data inside a light database (TinyDB).
-When a comment is approved for the same post, Pecosys sends an email notification to all subscribers to recall article link and providing a link to unsubscribe.
-That unsubscribe URL is the second link to have to handle at HTTP server level to bind Pecosys behind.
+When a comment is approved for the same post, Pecosys sends an email notification to all subscribers to recall article link and to provide an unsubscribe link.
+  That unsubscribe URL is the second link you have to bind at HTTP server level with Pecosys.

 From software architecture point of view, Pecosys is made of three parts:

 -    Pelican plugin: it processes comment markup files on Pelican build to generate HTML pages.
 -    Pelican template: it provides a comment form at the bottom of each article.
 -    Pecosys server: it receives submitted comments and manages approval process by interacting with blog administrator by email.
 It drives GIT commits and subscribers notifications.
+It's the big piece.

 ### Pecosys plugin

 CaCause is the Pelican plugin for managing blog comments.
 Comments are part of the blog and they're stored on disk.
 Thus they can be versioned by GIT.
-You have to create a dedicated directory and to customize Pelican configuration.
+You have to create a dedicated directory to store comments and to customize Pelican configuration to declare the plugin.

 **Plugin usage**

-Customize Pelican configuration defined in *pelicanconf.py* in this way:
+Customize Pelican configuration defined in *pelicanconf.py* like this:

     # register cacause plugin
     PLUGINS = ['cacause',]